ibm-cloud-docs/transit-gateway/create-gre.md

 ```
 {: pre}

-## Creating a Generic Routing Encapsulation (GRE) tunnel connection with the API
+## Creating a GRE tunnel connection with the API
 {: #tg-api-adding-gre-connection-transit-gateway}
 {: api}